robert-laws/html5-semantics/README.md

 ## Navigation

 ``nav`` element - collection of links that have something to do with page/site navigation.
 Use of the ``ul`` and ``li`` indicate that the links within the navigation should be grouped together.

+## Headers

+``header`` is best used for introductory content.

+## Footers

+``footer`` usually has content about its section including who wrote it, copyright, and other authoring information.

+## Figure and Figcaption

+``figure`` and ``figcaption`` can be used for visual content and optionally a caption that describes the figure.
+Any data that illustrates the content can be included in a figure element.

+## Aside

+``aside`` is content that is not directly related to the surrounding content.

+## Div element

+``div`` elements has no semantic meaning.
+It should be used as element of last resort, when no other elements are suitable.